About the Survey

 Get acquainted with the survey, its partners, and key people.

-The CMO Survey collects and disseminates the opinions of top marketers in order to predict the future of markets, track marketing excellence, and improve the value of marketing in firms and in society.
+The CMO Survey collects and disseminates the opinions of marketing leaders in order to predict the future of markets, track marketing excellence, and improve the value of marketing in companies and in society.

 The CMO Survey was born out of three frustrations that became opportunities to further the field of marketing.
 First, marketing leaders are often not interviewed by the press or investors for their views on critical marketplace trends or company marketing activities.
 CMOs need more exposure to promote their role as marketing experts.
 Second, marketing leaders have limited benchmarks for marketing spending and actions within and across their industries.
 Armed with better information, marketing leaders can build a stronger case for resources they need to grow their companies.
 Third, because marketing disclosures often are not required from companies, and because a great deal of marketing happens within business units but is reported at the overall firm level, marketing strategy scholarship often uses imprecise measures of marketing, which limits its implications.